addas3/game-hangman/README.md

 ### Validator Testing

 * PEP8
-  * Few errors was there but I managed it to fix it.
-Now no errors were returned from pep8ci.herokuapp.com
+  * Few errors were returned from pep8ci.herokuapp.com for line too long will fix it in the new release

 ### Deployment